 Below I will go through the replica and share my thoughts about it so far.
 I have had it for about 4 to 5 months at the time of this writing and I have done some small external modifications to it.
 I am not an airsoft tech guru, so I cannot comment on the internals that much.
 I use replicas mostly out-of-the-box for as long as they work and only then begin tinkering with them.
 Small things like hop rubber changes and such might get done, if needed.
 In this case, nothing was needed as the replica performed good straight out of the box.

 The mid-1990s aesthetics with cool features

-Emei and Landarms (or E&L for short) is originally known for their AK-line of airsoft replicas.
-The airsoft community asked the company if they could produce replicas of the M4 series as well, and the company answered with the M4A1 range.
+Emei and Landarms (or E&L for short) are originally known for their AK-line of airsoft replicas.
+The airsoft community asked if they could produce replicas of the M4 series as well, and they answered with the M4A1 range.
 Their AK range was known for the outer finishing as well as their good internals.
 In the hands of more experienced players and tuners, these replicas were made even better performers out in the airsoft fields.
 Still it is safe to say, that the E&L replicas perform well out-of-the-box as well.